SKrotkih/eMia-React-Native/README.md

 ## Preparing for using

-If you wish to try eMia by yourself, please following next steps.
+If you wont to try eMia by yourself, please following the next steps.

 For iOS
-Sign in your Google account, then open Firebase console https://console.firebase.google.com Create a new project.
+Sign in your Google account, open Firebase console https://console.firebase.google.com Create a new project.
 Please follow documentations https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app.
-As a result you have to use GoogleService-Info.plist and for  filling constants (read comments there \src\config\constants.js).
+As a result you need with using GoogleService-Info.plist fill constants (read comments in \src\config\constants.js).

 For Android
-Sign in your Google account, then open Firebase console https://console.firebase.google.com Create a new project.
-Then follow documentations.
+Sign in your Google account, open Firebase console https://console.firebase.google.com Create a new project.
+Follow documentations.
 As a result you need to download google-services.json.

 ## Installation